Aitutaki: Geography

 The barrier reef that forms the basis of Aitutaki is roughly the shape of an equilateral triangle with sides 12 km in length.
 The southern edge of the triangle is almost totally below the surface of the ocean, and the eastern side is composed of a string of small islands including Mangere, Akaiami, and Tekopua.

-The western side of the atoll contains many of Aitutaki's important features including a boat passage through the barrier reef allowing for anchorage close to shore at Arutanga.
-Towards the south of the side is a small break in the barrier reef, allowing access for small boats to the lagoon which covers most of the southern part of the triangle.
+The western side of the atoll contains many of Aitutaki's important features, including a boat passage through the barrier reef, allowing for anchorage close to shore at Arutanga.
+Towards the south of the side is a small break in the barrier reef, allowing access for small boats to the lagoon, which covers most of the southern part of the triangle.
 Further to the north is the bulk of the main island.
 Its fertile volcanic soil provides tropical fruits and vegetables.
-Two of Aitutaki's 15 islets (motus) are also volcanic.
-The rest are made of coral.
+Two of Aitutaki's 15 islets (motus) are also volcanic; the rest are made of coral.

-Aitutaki Airport is located close to the triangle's northern point.
-The southeastern part of the lagoon near Akaiami used to be used as a landing area for TEAL flying boats on the "coral route".
+Aitutaki Airport is near the triangle's northern point.
+The southeastern part of the lagoon near Akaiami was once used as a landing area for TEAL flying boats on the "coral route".